Shunroku Hata

-Shunroku Hata (畑俊六, Hata Shunroku) was a field marshal (gensui) in the Imperial Japanese Army during World War II.
+Shunroku Hata (畑俊六, Hata Shunroku) was a field marshal (gensui) in the Imperial Japanese Army who served as Minister of the Army from 1939 to 1940.
 He was the last surviving Japanese military officer with a marshal's rank.
-Hata was convicted of war crimes and sentenced to life imprisonment in 1948, but was paroled in 1955.
+In the aftermath of World War II Hata was convicted of war crimes and sentenced to life imprisonment in 1948, but was paroled in 1955.